spattisson/zaproxy/ZAP-Baseline-Scan.md

-The ZAP Baseline scan is a script that is available in the ZAP Stable and Weekly [[Docker]] images.
+The ZAP Baseline scan is a script that is available in the ZAP [[Docker]] images.

 It runs the ZAP spider against the specified target for (by default) 1 minute and then waits for the passive scanning to complete before reporting the results.